EdwardScizorhands/ACX-simple/README.md

 * You can also go to "/simple" instead of "/comments".
 I may migrate there at some point in the future so as to not override Substack's comments-only page.

 * It dynamically loads new comments (which breaks if you lose internet connectivity).
-I still need to mark them as "new" in some way, or give you the option to expand them.
-Also should change the favicon!

-* (It looks like you have to grab *all* the comments each time you want new ones?
-No wonder they don't let you edit comments!)
+They are marked as "~new~" if loaded in the background.

+* You can change the sort order, hearts, and dynamic loading of checkboxes in the settings box (click on the icon).

+* **You need to reload the page after changing settings.** It doesn't have to be that way, but for now it's the way it is.

+* Making hearts and scores show up for yourself still doesn't make them show up for others.

+* The "score" is the internal Substack score, multipled by a factor to not be useless.
+Substack calculates it as some kind of function of the number of likes and age.
+You'll have to ask them how it works.

 * I *think* this works just fine if ACX-tweaks is also installed, and fine if it isn't.

 * I clumsily reload the page in the background to get a URL -> postID mapping.
 Is there a better way to do this?
 At least I only have to do it once.

 * There is an ugly background border just offset from photo images.
 I suck at CSS; can you figure out how to remedy this?
 I copied in both the main.css (from Substack) and the styles.css (from ACX-Tweaks) and edited both and something broke.